bencline1/Allpix_GaAs/doc/usermanual/faq.md

     A similar function is used e.g. in the DetectorHistogrammer module to filter primary particles and create position-resolved graphs.
+    Furthermore, the PixelHit object provides two member functions to access Monte Carlo particles, one which returns all known particles, `getMCParticles()`, and a second function called `getPrimaryMCParticles()` which already performs the above filtering and only returns primary particle references.

-How do I access data stored in a file produced with the ROOTObjectWriter from an analysis script?
-:   Allpix² uses ROOT trees to directly store the relevant C++ objects as
-    binary data in the file.
+-   *How do I access data stored in a file produced with the ROOTObjectWriter from an analysis script?* Allpix² uses ROOT trees to directly store the relevant C++ objects as binary data in the file.
 This retains all information present during the simulation run, including relations between different objects such as assignment of Monte Carlo particles.
 In order to read such a